 As long as you remain hydrated, a relaxing muscle warming sweat session can be just the tonic you need on a cold winters day.

 Hot yoga, which is done in a heated room, is also a good way to work up a sweat without braving the outdoor training.

-Process tip: Combine the processes that will lead to your outcome goals, whilst in the steam or sauna go through some light static stretches while the muscles are warm.
+Process Goal Tip: Combine the processes that will lead to your outcome goals, whilst in the steam or sauna go through some light static stretches while the muscles are warm.